ianstormtaylor/slate/docs/reference/slate-react/core-plugins.md

 # Core Plugin

 Slate's editor is very unopinionated.
-The only logic it handles by default is logic associated with the `contenteditable` functionality itself—managing text, selections, etc. That logic in contained in two plugin, called the "core" plugins.
+The only logic it handles by default is logic associated with the `contenteditable` functionality itself—managing text, selections, etc. That logic is contained in two plugins, called the "core" plugins.
 One runs before all other plugins, and one runs after.

 ## Default Behavior